 v.
-Following the submission of a written response by the respondent or the deadline to submit a response elapsing without a statement being submitted, the case will be reviewed by the Chair to determine which method will be used to resolve the case as described in Section VIII.
+Following the completion of an Investigation, if any, and submission of a written response by the respondent or the deadline to submit a response elapsing without a statement being submitted, the case will be reviewed by the Chair to determine which method will be used to resolve the case as described in Section VIII.

 a.
-If the Chair determines the case should be handled using administrative resolution, the respondent will be notified of the outcome of the case in writing following the administrative resolution.
+If the Chair determines the case should be resolved using administrative resolution, the respondent will be notified of the outcome of the case in writing following the administrative resolution.

 b.
-If the Chair determines the case should be handled using a hearing or sanctioning panel, the respondent will be notified of the date, time, and place of the hearing or sanctioning panel and an opportunity to submit statements, or other documents in advance of the hearing or the sanctioning panel.
+If the Chair determines the case should be resolved using a hearing or sanctioning panel, the respondent will be notified of the date, time, and place of the hearing or sanctioning panel and an opportunity to submit statements, or other documents in advance of the hearing or the sanctioning panel.
 Hearings will be conducted according to the procedure described in Section IX.
 Sanctioning panels will be conducted according to the procedure described in Section X.